We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

-Intel Core i5-11600K with its MSRP of $272 particularly has a great performance/dollar ratio for a mid range gaming computer build with integrated Intel UHD 750 GPU.
+Intel Core i5-11600K, with its MSRP of $272, particularly has a great performance/dollar ratio for a mid-range gaming computer built with integrated Intel UHD 750 GPU.

 In the budget range, the Intel Core i3-10100 wins the single-core performance race.

 However, single-core CPU performance is not the prime determinant of the strongest CPU for a budget gaming PC.
-You have to particularly look at the GPU performance here as well.
+You have to look at the GPU performance here as well, particularly.
 Intel UHD graphics are, unfortunately, inferior to the AMD Vega CPUs.

-If you want to go for sheer single core performance, the you could potentially look into an Intel CPU.
-However, for gaming you will find it hugely lacking.
+You could look into an Intel CPU if you want to go for sheer single-core performance.
+However, for gaming, you will find it hugely lacking.

 The following chart shows how the multi-core performance compares across these CPUs.

-Multi-Core performance of a processor is another important measure which determines how well the CPU will perform in multi-threaded environment.
+The multi-core performance of a processor is another important measure that determines how well the CPU will perform in a multi-threaded environment.

-So whether you are multitasking, rendering large videos, or playing a game that is designed to use many cores like simulation and strategy games, then the more cores you have, the better will be the performance.
+So whether you are multitasking, rendering large videos, or playing a game designed to use many cores, like simulation and strategy games, the more cores you have, the better the performance will be.

 Who is the Winner?

-For a budget gaming PC, an 8 core / 16 thread CPU is an overkill and given its predicted price of about $300, this is a very expensive CPU to have for a budget build.
+For a budget gaming PC, an 8-core / 16-thread CPU is overkill, and given its predicted price of about $300, this is a very expensive CPU for a budget build.

-For a very light gaming PC the AMD Ryzen 3 3400G with its Vega 11 graphics card should suffice.
+The AMD Ryzen 3 3400G with its Vega 11 graphics card should suffice for a very light gaming PC.

 Does PC Gaming Use Multiple Cores?

-In terms of PC gaming, simulation games and strategy games like Cities: Skyline or Ashes of Singularity are the type of games that make use of multiple cores heavily.
+In terms of PC gaming, simulation games, and strategy games like Cities: Skyline or Ashes of Singularity use multiple cores heavily.

-Lighter and most online games such as Minecraft, League of Legends, CS:GO do not make use of a lot of cores.
+Lighter and most online games like Minecraft, League of Legends, and CS:GO do not use many cores.

-If you are a gamer streamer, for instance, on platform like Twitch or YouTube, then you will need a good amount of cores.
-In fact, video encoding which is the process that takes place while streaming is something that can eat through your core count.
-The more cores you have the smoother will be your streams.
+If you are a gamer streamer, for instance, on a platform like Twitch or YouTube, then you will need a good amount of cores.
+In fact, video encoding, the process that takes place while streaming, can eat through your core count.
+The more cores you have, the smoother your streams will be.